 You can eat all the foods you did before your surgery, unless your doctor gives you other instructions.
 Eating a balanced diet with lots of calories and protein will help you heal after surgery.
 Try to eat a good protein source (such as meat, fish, or eggs) at each meal.
 You should also try to eat fruits, vegetables, and whole grains.

-For more tips on eating more calories and protein, read the resource Eating Well During and After Your Cancer Treatment.
+For more tips on eating more calories and protein, read the resource Eating Well During Your Cancer Treatment.

 It’s important to drink plenty of liquids.
 Choose liquids without alcohol or caffeine.
 Try to drink 8 to 10 (8-ounce) glasses of liquids every day.
 You should drink enough so that the urine in your pouch is very light yellow or clear.
 If it becomes dark yellow or orange, you need to drink more.